hcschuetz/todomvc-mobx-jsx/README.md

   (Unfortunately we cannot use `<Text data="foo" />` directly because TypeScript would expect React-ish semantics here.
 Can we adjust that?)

-For your (autonomous) custom elements you can use the variants `<todo-item ...>` and `<TodoItem ...>` interchangeably.
+For our (autonomous) custom elements we can use the variants `<todo-item ...>` and `<TodoItem ...>` interchangeably.

 As mentioned earlier, we could have derived `NewTodoForm` from `HTMLFormElement`